michelheil/ToolCommands/git/GitCheatSheet.md

 # there are some more config settings availabe when working with Windows-edited files.
 However, this is quite a big hussle.
 So keep on Linux :-)

 # define standard editor for commit messages
-git config --global core.editor vi
+git config --global core.editor vim

 # global configuration of ignoring files